ruuffian/microservice-architecture-4360/blogs/abstract-writeup.md

 ```

 <p>
 The above code accomplishes the exact same task as before, but does so in a much clearer manner.
-In fact, most bad practices that have to do with code structure tend to lean in the direction of "that technically works, but this way is much clearer or more maintanable".
+In fact, most bad practices related to code structure tend to lean in the direction of "that technically works, but this way is much clearer or more maintainable".
 Other examples of bad practices can include pushing changes directly to production branches, submitting code without testing, or over/under commenting code.
 This to me is the meat-and-potatoes of production-level code, as many habits that developers pick up in school or in personal projects actually tend to be counter-productive in an enterprise environment.
 Hopefully, through careful study of the academic paper <a href="http://www.valentinalenarduzzi.it/papers/Paper_id24.pdf"> <i>On the Definition of Microservice Bad Smells</i> </a> I can both learn about the widely accepted bad practices in cloud and microservice systems designs and also present design these techniques to the rest of the class.
 </p>